Yhoundeh/Rex-Friends/README.md

 # Rex-Friends
 ## Overview

 This repository is a simple group chat website called Rex Chat created by Aaron Dunn, Samuel Witt, and Marvis Igbineweka.
-Logo belongs to [flaticon.com](https://www.flaticon.com/).
+You can see this website at [Rex-Friends](https://valiantwolf.github.io/Rex-Friends/)Logo belongs to [flaticon.com](https://www.flaticon.com/).
 Other icons are sourced from [fontawsome.com](https://fontawesome.com/).
 Backend credit goes to: Riley Nelson, Christian Longhurst, and Alexandria Tykhomyrova.